chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 #### Tumblr Tag List Generator <small>(drunkonschadenfreude.com)</small>

-{% include picture.html height="561" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com" ext="png" alt="Screenshot of Tumblr Tag List Generator by drunkonschadenfreude.com" %}
+{% include picture.html height="561" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com.png" alt="Screenshot of Tumblr Tag List Generator by drunkonschadenfreude.com" %}

 You can get a dynamically updated tag list of your Tumblr blog by using this tag list generator.
 Just enter your Tumblr blog name to it and click **Generate**, it will return the code for you to copy into your theme or a custom page.

 There are several parameters for you to define the appearance of the tag list or word cloud.
 The generator provides a preview for the resulted code.
 The image below demonstrates three different samples that I had made.

-{% include picture.html height="218" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com-demos" ext="png" alt="Sample Demos of Tumblr Tag List Generator by drunkonschadenfreude.com" %}
+{% include picture.html height="218" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com-demos.png" alt="Sample Demos of Tumblr Tag List Generator by drunkonschadenfreude.com" %}

 #### Find Untagged Tumblr Posts <small>(finduntaggedtumblrposts.com)</small>

-{% include picture.html height="452" img="tumblr/FindUntaggedTumblrPosts-finduntaggedtumblrposts.com" ext="png" alt="Screenshot of Find Untagged Tumblr Posts (finduntaggedtumblrposts.com)" %}
+{% include picture.html height="452" img="tumblr/FindUntaggedTumblrPosts-finduntaggedtumblrposts.com.png" alt="Screenshot of Find Untagged Tumblr Posts (finduntaggedtumblrposts.com)" %}

 This application is a crawler that scans through a Tumblr site and reports the untagged posts that have been found.
 So, you can verify if every post in your site has been tagged.

 #### Tag Replacer <small>(tags.circumfluo.us)</small>

-{% include picture.html height="616" img="tumblr/tagreplacer-tags.circumfluo.us" ext="png" alt="Tag Replacer ([tags.circumfluo.us](https://tags.circumfluo.us))" %}
+{% include picture.html height="616" img="tumblr/tagreplacer-tags.circumfluo.us.png" alt="Tag Replacer ([tags.circumfluo.us](https://tags.circumfluo.us))" %}

 Tag Replacer is a great tool that speedups tag editing.
 It can search the posts with a specific tag from your Tumblr blog and perform a **bulk tag replace/delete** process. _Quick & Easy_!

 Since the application edits your data, you have to grant it _access_, _read_ and _write_ permissions for the first time use.
 Click **Connect to tumblr**, then it will be redirected to the authorization page.
-{% include picture.html height="237" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr" ext="png" alt="Connect to tumblr - Tag Replacer (tags.circumfluo.us)" %}
+{% include picture.html height="237" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr.png" alt="Connect to tumblr - Tag Replacer (tags.circumfluo.us)" %}

-{% include picture.html height="368" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr-authorize" ext="png" alt="Authorize Tag Replacer (tags.circumfluo.us)" %}
+{% include picture.html height="368" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr-authorize.png" alt="Authorize Tag Replacer (tags.circumfluo.us)" %}

 If you worry about the security, you can revoke the app after tag editing.
 In your Tumblr dashboard, navigate to **Settings** > **Apps**, and click the "**x**" button to remove the app.

-{% include picture.html height="330" img="tumblr/tagreplacer-tags.circumfluo.us-remove-app" ext="png" alt="Remove Tag Replacer (tags.circumfluo.us)from Tumblr App page" %}
+{% include picture.html height="330" img="tumblr/tagreplacer-tags.circumfluo.us-remove-app.png" alt="Remove Tag Replacer (tags.circumfluo.us)from Tumblr App page" %}

 The Tag Replacer is an open-source project under Peer Production License.
 You can find and download the source code from this GitHub repository ([https://github.com/cubeghost/tagreplacer](https://github.com/cubeghost/tagreplacer)).